Keep VPN connections free from malware attacks and safeguard your organization

-As the workforce becomes more distributed and employees prefer to work with their own private devices, enterprises are challenged with how to create a remote yet secure connection for its workforce, contractors, and third party vendors who connect over VPN.
+Today’s workforce is distributed.
+Employees, contractors and third party vendors often connect to the enterprise from their own personal devices over a VPN connection.
+Although this connection may be secure, it doesn’t protect against the spread of malware.
 In many cases, these individuals access sensitive resources from systems whose security configuration the enterprise does not directly control, either because they are user-owned devices or because they’re owned by another organization.
 What precautions can organizations take to safeguard the enterprise from malware infections?

 This webcast will explain a unique approach to preventing evasive malware from infecting endpoints.Watch >>